Wardley-Mapping-Foundation/wmf-operating-model/service-contracts/Discord.md

 ### Evolution: _Product_

 ## Service Description
-_Discord is the easiest way to talk over voice, video, and text.
-Talk, chat, hang out, and stay close with other members of the Wardley Mapping Community._

-_Discord, operated by the foundation, will gather community members in one place and boost interaction and collaboration._
+The Foundation's Discord service is is the easiest way to connect and collaborate with other members of the Wardley Mapping Community over voice, video and text.
+You can organise events, join voice & video calls, chat with groups & individuals in public & private channels, and share content.
+We welcome all people and strive to create a **safe space** for the community that supports the Foundation's [purpose, principles & values](../Purpose.md).

-_To create your account, follow [this link](https://discord.com/invite/upg2deYD3Z) and let the Discord app guide you._

-_If you need a new community channel, request one by opening issue in [this Github repository](https://github.com/Wardley-Mapping-Foundation/wmf-operating-model)._
+To create your account, follow [this link](https://discord.com/invite/upg2deYD3Z) and let the Discord app guide you.
+If you need a new community channel or would like to host an event, request one by opening a ticket in the Foundation's ['wmf-operating-mode' GitHub repository](https://github.com/Wardley-Mapping-Foundation/wmf-operating-model).

-_When any assistance is needed, notify @admin or @moderator in a chat.
-If you can't get into Discord server, ping @wardleymaps on twitter._
+If you need help send a message to `@admins` or `@moderator` in any chat.
+If you can't get into Discord, ping [@wardleymaps](https://twitter.com/wardleymaps) on Twitter.

-_When you are unhappy with the service, tell @admin or @modertor in a chat._
+If the service is not meeting your expectations, please let us know by messaging `@admins` or `@modertor` in any chat.

 ## User Needs
-As a _newcomer_
+As a **Wardley Mapping Newcomer**
-I need _to ask other members of the community about their experience with maps_
-so that _I understand what to expect from the learning process and I am not anxious about it_.
+I need discuss Wardley Mapping with practitioners & learners around the world so that I feel inspired, challenged, and able to apply Wardley Mapping in my context.

 Metrics:
-- Ratio of answered/asked questions about the learning process.
+- Active users by segment
+- Answer ratio per topic & category (eg: learning process, individual problems, etc.)
+- Sentiment analysis by segment

-As a _newcomer_
+As a **Community Member**
-I need _to discuss how to apply Wardley Mapping for my problem with other community members_
-so that _I can focus on solving the problem not on the mapping application_.
+I need to share available learning resources and knowledge about Wardley Mapping So that I can improve the state of Wardley Mapping

 Metrics:
-- Ratio of answered/asked questions about solving a particular problem with mapping.

-As a _community member_
-I need _to ask a community for available resources and existing knowledge_ so that _I can avoid duplicating work_.
+- Answer ratio per topic & category
+- Amount of duplicated work

+As a **Foundation** or **Community Member** or **Conference Organiser** I need to understand community demographics, trends, and topics of interest So that I can improve the state of Wardley Mapping

 Metrics:
-- Ratio of answered/asked questions about earlier work.
+- Content, research & conferences using data

-As a _community member_
+As a **Community Member** or **Researcher**
-I need _to understand what topics are hot_ so that _I can create long-form content about them and help others learn faster_.
+I need to discuss my vision & work with experts & practitioners from around the world So that I can improve the state of Wardley Mapping

 Metrics:
-- Number of articles/blogposts and other materials based on hottest topics fed back into community.

-As an _active community member_
-I need _a place where I can meet mapping experts_
-so that _I can bring my vision for the community to life with the help of others_.
+- Quantity of ideas/research discussed

+As a **Foundation Team Member**
+I need to discuss & coordinate work with my teammates and the Wardley Mapping community so that I can deliver services to the Foundation, the community, and the public

 Metrics:
-- Number of community ideas discussed publicly.

-As a _Foundation Team Member_
-I need _to discuss & coordinate work with my teammates and the Wardley Mapping community_
-so that _I can deliver services to the Foundation, the community, and the public_

-Metrics:
-- Number of community ideas discussed publicly.
+- Active users by segment
+- Sentiment analysis by segment
+- Complaints per month

 ## Service Measures
+- Active users by segment
+- Answer ratio per topic & category (eg: learning process, individual problems, etc.)
+- Sentiment analysis by segment
+- Amount of duplicated work
+- Content, research & conferences using data
+- Quantity of ideas/research discussed
- - _Number of complaints per month._
+- Complaints per month

 ## Service Dependencies
  - _none_